WolffunService/thetan-world-sdk-docs/README.md

 ### **Step 2**: Import SDK
 Download [ThetanWorldSDK.unitypackage](https://github.com/WolffunService/thetan-world-sdk-docs/blob/main/ThetanWorldSDK.unitypackage) and import it into your project
->Note: Incase your project already have Dotween Package and you receive compile error message about some Dotween function cannot be found.
-That because SDK depend on Dotween/Modules and the one in SDK is not imported due to one has already existed in your project.
-You can add your Dotween assembly into ThetanWorld/ThetanSDK/ThetanSDK.asmdef.
-If your Dotween folder does not have assembly, you can create one at Dotween folder and add to ThetanSDK.asmdef.

 ### **Step 3:** CreateNetworkConfig
 On menu bar, select Tools -> Wolffun -> CreateNetworkConfig